hortonworks/data-tutorials/tutorials/cda/building-a-sentiment-analysis-application/tutorial-4.md

 ### Transform Data

 Gradient Boosting expects as input a vector (feature array) of fixed length, so we need a way to convert our tweets into some numeric vector that represents that tweet.
-To learn more about the algorithms used for the transformation follow along in the **tutorial page (EXTERNAL LINK)**.
+A standard way to do this is to use the [hashing trick](https://en.wikipedia.org/wiki/Feature_hashing), in which we hash each word and index it into a fixed-length array.
+What we get back is an array that represents the count of each word in the tweet.
+This approach is called the [bag of words model](https://en.wikipedia.org/wiki/Bag-of-words_model), which means we are representing each sentence or document as a collection of discrete words and ignore grammar or the order in which words appear in a sentence.
+An alternative approach to bag of words would be to use an algorithm like Doc2Vec or Latent Semantic Indexing, which would use machine learning to build a vector representations of tweets.

+In Spark we’re using HashingTF for feature hashing.
+Note that we’re using an array of size 2000.
+Since this is smaller than the size of the vocabulary we’ll encounter on Twitter, it means two words with different meaning can be hashed to the same location in the array.
+Although it would seem this would be an issue, in practice this preserves enough information that the model still works.
+This is actually one of the strengths of feature hashing, that it allows you to represent a large or growing vocabulary in a fixed amount of space.

 ~~~scala
 %spark2